architect/arc.codes/src/views/docs/en/reference/app.arc/macros.md

 ---
-title: Macros
+title: '@macro'
-description: character description of this document!
+description: Extend Architect app functionality
 ---

 Extend the functionality of your Architect app with standard CloudFormation.
 The `@macro` primitive allows developers to add any resources or modify existing ones extending Architect into the entire AWS ecosystem supported by CloudFormation.